 Simple English definitions for legal terms

-Read a random definition: forest
+Read a random definition: designating petition

 The Uniform Trade Secrets Act is a law that most states have adopted.
 It defines trade secrets as information that is valuable and secret, and that the owner has taken reasonable steps to keep secret.
 If someone wrongfully takes or uses this information, they have committed misappropriation.
 The law helps protect businesses from having their valuable information stolen or used without permission.